Network Participation · Phase 1 Launchpad

 Technical requirements.

-Protocol Version: 1.0 (Verity Architecture).
+Protocol Version: 1.0.
 Network Role: Validation, Consensus, and dMRV Data Integrity.
-To maintain network uptime and ensure low-latency validation of global AI inference and carbon sensor streams, Hex Nodes must meet the following minimum specifications.
+To maintain network uptime and low-latency validation of global AI compute and carbon sensor streams, Hex Nodes must meet the following minimum specifications.

 Component